-This outfit wants startups to trade their equity for patents from big tech players
+This outfit wants startups to trade equity for patents from big tech players

 Google Maps cofounder Lars Rasmussen wants to make running fun through music